LA spending up to $837,000 to house a single homeless person - NewsBreak

 The program “is still unable to meet the demands of the homelessness crisis,” Galperin said in a letter accompanying the 31-page report.
 The pace of development is sluggish, he said, while the cost of each unit continues to rise — in some cases to “staggering heights.”

 Most of the units are studios or one-bedroom apartments.
-The audit found 14% of the units build exceeded $700,000 each, and one project in pre-development is estimated to cost almost $837,000 per unit.Man experiencing homelessness chooses dog over housing, much-needed surgery: ‘I will not leave him’
+The audit found 14% of the units build exceeded $700,000 each, and one project in pre-development is estimated to cost almost $837,000 per unit.North Carolina man experiencing homelessness chooses dog over housing, much-needed surgery: ‘I will not leave him’

 The audit noted that higher prices for construction materials during the pandemic, including lumber, along with labor shortages could be contributing to rising costs.